UAE Trade License for Social Media Influencers: Complete 2026 Guide

 The cost of the social media UAE license also varies based on which license and free zone you wish to utilize.
 In general, it starts from AED 7,500 annually to have a freelancer permit.

-For a complete business license, the cost starts from AED 20,000.
+For a complete business license in dubai, the cost starts from AED 20,000.
 Do not forget to factor in the cost of residence visas as well as some administrative fees.

 Step 5: Approve with Authorized Bodies